bengreenier/browserd/components/stream-provider/README.md

 You'll need [docker](https://docs.docker.com/install/) to build and run.
 Once you have it, you can build and run:

+> Note: the following must be run from the root directory of this repository (probably `browserd` on disk)

 ```
 # build the container (and source)
 docker build . -f components/stream-provider/Dockerfile -t browserd:local